-Baseline Data: Annual Estimate of # of people who become newly homeless each year Change in # of People Change as % of Baseline Target Annual Estimate of # of people who become newly homeless each year 816 82 10% 734 Describe Your Related Goals for r Describe any underserved and/ or disproportionately impacted population(s) focus on related to this Outcome Goal and how this focus has been informed Describe the trackable data goal(s) related to this Outcome Goal: Note: Meeting the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds.
-Based on 2021 baseline data, persons identifying as Black or African American made homelessness for the first time, as compared with 40.5% in 2020.
-In committing to reduce the number of persons who become homeless for the first time by June 30, 2025, the number of persons identifying as Black or African American and households with at least one adult and one child who become homeless for the first time The data also shows that households with at least 1 adult and 1 child (families) make homelessness for the first time, a reduction of 19 percentage points from 2020 data, . of those experiencing homelessness for the first time.
-While this is a positive trend, th further decreasing the rates of newly homeless families.
-This data, along with comm to target homelessness prevention efforts to persons identifying as Black or African A which indicated that families made up 42% e community will continue to focus on unity priorities, indicate a continuing need diversion efforts that include agencies, represent Black or African American co and one child, including coordination homelessness prevention, diversion, an each through targeted homelessness prevention and staff, and people with lived experience who mmunities and households with at least one adult among anti-eviction/displacement, rental subsidy, drapid-rehousing programs in the region to provide selul and utility assistance elensit assistance elec-
+Baseline Data: Annual Estimate of # of people who become newly homeless each year Change in # of People Change as % of Baseline Target Annual Estimate of # of people who become newly homeless each year 816 82 10% 734 Describe Your Related Goals for rc Describe any underserved and/ or disproportionately impacted population(s) focus on related to this Outcome Goal and how this focus has been informed in the second seco Describe the trackable data goal(s) related to this Outcome Goal: Note: Meeting the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds.
+Based on 2021 baseline data, persons identifying as Black or African American made homelessness for the first time, as compared with 40.5% in 2020. up 43% of people experiencing June 30, 2025, the number of persons id f persons who become homeless for the first time by lentifying as Black or African American and one child who become homeless for the first time The data also shows that households with at least 1 adult and 1 child (families) make homelessness for the first time, a reduction of 19 percentage points from 2020 data, , of those experiencing homelessness for the first time.
+While this is a positive trend, the further decreasing the rates of newly homeless families.
+This data, along with commu to target homelessness prevention efforts to persons identifying as Black or African Ar which indicated that families made up 42% e community will continue to focus on unity priorities, indicate a continuing need diversion efforts that include agencies, represent Black or African American co and one child, including coordination homelessness prevention, diversion, and each through targeted homelessness prevention and staff, and people with lived experience who mmunities and households with at least one adult among anti-eviction/displacement, rental subsidy, drapid-rehousing programs in the region to provide and and utility assistance etchangt

 Outcome Goal #3.
-Increasing the number of people exiting homelessness into permanent housing.
+Increasing the number of people exiting homelessness into permanent housing